qiqi545/HQ/README.md

 To be clear, these are features: transformed, transparent, source code, distributed through the package system.

-However, we can make things better, especially for library developer and their customers.
+However, we can make things better, especially for library developer and their consumers.

 #### For Library Developers: